 Forex (FX) traders use a variety of macro and technical aspects of price to try and determine the direction of forex prices.
 The focus of this article is on forex indicators, and the most popular ones you may find among new forex traders.
-Even if you, or other forex traders, are unable to make these strategies work, it is a good foundation to learn about different perspectives in forex markets.
+Even if you, or other forex traders, are unable to make these strategies work, it is a good foundation to learn about the best forex technical indicators in the markets.

 And even though numerous automated algorithms by high-frequency firms can make microsecond decisions in a competitive landscape, it’s useful to know how to make these calculations as they can set the foundation for more advanced topics.

-In this article, we cover forex indicators in more detail, including five popular ones that every forex trader should know.
+In this article, we cover the different types of forex indicators in more detail, including five popular ones that every forex trader should know.

 What Are Forex Indicators?